Raphael Rossi: Boavista

 On 16 June 2017, Rossi signed a two-year deal with Primeira Liga club Boavista.
 He made his debut on 20 August in a 1–0 loss at Marítimo, and scored his first goal for them a week later, the game's only in a home victory against Aves.

 FC Sion

 In June 2018, Rossi signed a three-year deal with Swiss club FC Sion.

 Loan to Radomiak Radom

 On 1 February 2021, Rossi moved to I liga club Radomiak Radom, on a loan deal until the end of the season.

 Radomiak Radom

 In July 2021, Rossi signed a permanent contract with Radomiak Radom having completed a successful loan spell.
+On 11 January 2025, he left the club by mutual consent.

+Mafra

+Two days later, Rossi joined Liga Portugal 2 club Mafra.

 Playing style

 In addition to central defence, Rossi can play at right-back and midfield.
 His favourite player is compatriot defender David Luiz.

 Personal life

 His older brother Igor, also a defender, plays for Al-Faisaly in the Saudi Professional League.